vietnd2797/SearchImproving/README.md

 - Use standard tokenizer (probably for English) to get results match single morphemes.
 - Eliminate coincident results.

-For deploying this method, we need to create 2 indices for the Vietnamese tokenizer and the standard tokenizer in Elasticsearch, such that we could do searching on them.
+For deploying this method, we need to create 2 indices for the Vietnamese tokenizer and the standard tokenizer in Elasticsearch, and we could do searching on them.

 ### Installation of neccessary tools